 The Mediterranean diet generally is not based on rare or exotic foods, nor is it about complex recipes.
 Most ingredients are easy to find.
 The original version, particularly the Greek diet which was the prototype of this now popular eating pattern, is based on simplicity.
 This is a plant based diet with the key components being vegetables and olive oil.
 Many of you have requested this Mediterranean Diet food list and here is a free downloadable list (pdf – -CLICK HERE AND DOWNLOAD YOUR OWN COMPLETE MEDITERRANEAN DIET FOOD LIST – ) with all the foods that can help you follow an authentic Mediterranean diet.

-The list is based on a traditional Greek Mediterranean diet mostly.
+The list is based on a traditional Greek Mediterranean diet mostly which is the prototype of the Mediterranean Diet.
 Some unique aspects include the consumption of greens (horta), mainly small fish, and of course the importance of herbs not only for cooking, but for drinking.
 Herbal drinks are consumed very often and there has been ongoing research on the benefits of drinking these beverages.